-7 Tilt the backrest control in the same direction you want to tilt the backrest.
+Tilt the backrest control in the same direction you want to tilt the backrest.
+7

 Once you've finished adjusting the seat to your liking, it's important to make sure other parts of the car are aligned correctly.
-Your driving posture is important and is affected by more than your seat adjustments, such as the position of your steering wheel and mirrors.
+Your driving posture is important and is affected by more than your seat adjustments, such as the position of your steering wheel, mirrors and head-up display.